MicrosoftDocs/EMDocs/EMDocs/mtptrialguide.md

 - Virtual machines:
   - Windows 10 client PC (**Jump Host 01** under **Resources**)
   - Windows Server running domain controller (**DC01** under **Resources**)
-- An Azure Subscription (See **Exercise 7** for guidelines on how to obtain a temporary Azure Subscription using an Azure Pass)
+- An Azure Subscription.
+For guidelines on how to obtain a temporary Azure Subscription using an Azure Pass, see [Exercise 7: Set up Azure Security Center](#Exercise-7:-Set-up-Azure-Security-Center).

 ### Microsoft 365 Tenant
 For this lab, a Microsoft 365 tenant is supplied to you and includes appropriate trial subscriptions.
 To verify your tenant is equipped with these licenses, use the following procedure:

 1. If necessary, switch to the Windows 10 client machine, [Jump Host 01](https://labondemand.com/LabProfile/EditInstructions/45973).
 2. Launch a new browser instance, then navigate to the [Office 365 management portal](https://portal.office.com).
 3. Sign in with global admin user credentials.
-See **Resources** tab next to instruction for your lab tenant user credentials.
+For your lab tenant user credentials, see the **Resources** tab.
 4. Dismiss any pop-up windows, and then click **Admin** to go to Microsoft 365 admin center.
 5. In the navigation, go to **Billing**, and then **Subscriptions**.
 6. Review the list of current licenses, including Office 365 Enterprise E5, EMS Enterprise E5, and Windows 10 E5.

-[!IMPORTANT]
+> [!IMPORTANT]
-Your Microsoft 365 tenant is a temporary learning environment only and will be automatically deleted after the allotted time period, unless converted to a paid subscription.
+> Your Microsoft 365 tenant is a temporary learning environment only and will be automatically deleted after the allotted time period, unless converted to a paid subscription.

 In the real-world environment, you must have a subscription to Microsoft Azure, and be assigned the role of Subscription Owner, Subscription Contributor, or Security Administrator.

 ### Azure Subscription
 An Azure Subscription is required for upgrading Azure Security Center (ASC) from Free Tier to Standard Tier.
 Free Tier provides threat monitoring protection for Azure resources only, while the Standard Tier extends this capability to on-premises and non-Azure cloud resources.
 The Standard Tier upgrade is free for the first 60 days in all tenants.

+> [!NOTE]
-[!NOTE] See section 7 for guidelines to acquiring a temporary Azure Subscription using an Azure Pass for this lab.
+For guidelines to acquiring a temporary Azure Subscription using an Azure Pass for this lab, see [Exercise 7: Set up Azure Security Center](#Exercise-7:-Set-up-Azure-Security-Center).

-## Step 2: Set up and configure Exchange Online Protection
+## Exercise 2: Set up and configure Exchange Online Protection

 ### Introduction
 Microsoft Exchange Online Protection (EOP) is a cloud-based email filtering service that helps protect your organization against spam and malware, and includes features to safeguard your organization from messaging-policy violations.
 EOP can simplify the management of your messaging environment and alleviate many of the burdens that come with maintaining on-premises hardware and software.